 Any sexual behaviour by a member of staff with or towards a child is unacceptable.
-It is an offence for any member of staff in a position of trust to engage in sexual activity with a child under 18 years of age and sexual activity with a child could be a matter for criminal and/or disciplinary procedures.
+It is an offence for any member of staff in a position of trust to engage in sexual activity (including online activity) with a child under 18 years of age and sexual activity with a child could be a matter for criminal and/or disciplinary procedures.

-- not have any form of sexual contact with a child from the school; - avoid any form of touch or comment which is, or may be, indecent; - avoid any form of communication with a child which could be interpreted as sexually suggestive, provocative or give rise to speculation e.g., verbal comments, letters, notes, by email or on social media, phone calls, texts, physical contact; - not make sexual remarks to or about a child; and - not discuss sexual matters with or in the presence of children
+- not have any form of sexual contact with a child from the school; - avoid any form of touch or comment which is, or may be, indecent; - avoid any form of communication with a child which could be interpreted as sexually suggestive, provocative or give rise to speculation e.g., verbal comments, letters, notes, by email or on social media, phone calls, texts, physical contact; - not make sexual remarks to or about a child; - not discuss sexual matters with or in the presence of children; and - report any attempted or actual communication received from any family (including online) immediately to the Designated Safeguarding Lead/Headteacher and must not respond in any way.